 Scott and Kimberly Hahn and the St. Paul Center Board of Trustees request the honor of your company at our landmark 20th Anniversary Gala in Orlando, Florida.
-Scott Hahn and the St. Paul Center have the honor of presenting George Cardinal Pell with the Good Shepherd Award.
-This is a rare opportunity to hear Cardinal Pell’s witness to living out peace and joy while suffering in prison after being falsely charged.
+Special guests include Jonathan Roumie, star of the blockbuster show The Chosen, and our co-founder, bestselling author Michael Aquilina.
+As a special honor, George Cardinal Pell will join us virtually to accept the Good Shepherd Award and give a rare reflection.

 Thank you for your interest in the 2022 January Priest Conference.
 Registration will open soon.
 Please enter your information to be contacted when registration opens.
 Fill out my Wufoo form!
 Details Date: January 3–6, 2022 Place: Estancia La Jolla Hotel Transportation: Free shuttle service from and to airport Cost: $625; All registration includes room and …

 It took the Church nearly 1,500 years (in 1481) to establish a liturgical feast for St. Joseph and nearly 1,900 years (in 1889) to publish the first encyclical about him.
 This encyclical came just after he was officially raised up to a great status in devotion by Bl.
 Pius IX, who officially declared him the protector of the universal Church in 1870.
 Every subsequent pope has published a significant teaching on St. Joseph, and many of them have inscribed that teaching in the official liturgical practice of the Roman Rite.

 Every year in Lent the Church directs our thoughts to Jesus on the Cross.
 This is the sacred center of everything we believe and celebrate as Catholic Christians.
 Take away the Cross and you take away our salvation.
 Take away our salvation and everything “good” about the good news of the gospel evaporates.